andrecavalcante/phd_thesis/README.md

-Thesis
+Visual scene analysis based on the kurtosis of response of independent component filters
 ======
-Data and source-code of software for thesis:

-Visual scene analysis based on the kurtosis of response of independent component filters,

 by
 Andre Cavalcante,